Learn About the Role of an Executor or Executrix

 Submitting the Will

-The executor's first order of business is to submit the decedent’s last will and testament to the probate court.
+The executor's first order of business is to submit the decedent’s last will and testament to the probate court for review and acceptance.
 This officially begins the process of opening the probate estate.

 Appointing an Executor

 The judge will grant the executor authorization to act on behalf of the estate through “letters testamentary” or “letters of administration.”
-He can provide these documents to various entities such as insurance companies or financial institutions to confirm that she has the legal authority to act on behalf of the estate and its beneficiaries.
+Executors provide these documents to entities such as insurance companies or financial institutions to confirm that they have the legal authority to act on behalf of the estate.

 Part of this process can be a literal hunt for assets, such as bank and investment accounts, insurance policies, or safe deposit boxes.
-The executor will typically go through the deceased's personal papers and interview family members in an effort to track down all accounts that might exist so that he can take control of them.
+The executor will typically go through the deceased's personal papers and interview family members in an effort to track down all accounts that might exist.

-Some or all of these assets might be mentioned in his will, but the executor can't simply assume that there are no other assets just because they're not bequeathed to anyone.
-The decedent might have acquired them after he made the will, or he might have overlooked some.
+Some or all of these assets might be mentioned in the decedent's will, but the executor can't simply assume that there are no other assets just because they're not bequeathed to anyone.
+The decedent might have acquired them after making the will, or might have overlooked or forgotten about some.

-The executor must submit a report or listing of all assets to the probate court in most states.
+The executor must submit an accounting of all the deceased's assets to the probate court in most states.

 Making Notifications of the Death